lougani-faouzi/lougani-faouzi/README.md

 -  A student on Master 2 MIASH handicap formation at Paris 8 university

   🌱 I was :
--  In Intership C++ Dev at Dassault Systemes and learning
+-  In Intership C++ Dev at Dassault Systemes
 -  A student on Master 2 High Performance Computing, Simulation (IHPS) at the University of Paris Saclay-France (2021-2022)
 -  A student on High Performance Computing, Simulation (HPCS) at the University of Versailles-France (2020-2021)
 -  3rd degree in computer science at the University of Perpignan-France (2018-2020)